2023 Target Pride Month merchandise backlash

 Target's 2023 Pride collection in Dadeland Station, Florida, moved to the back of the store.

 A backlash against Target occurred in the lead up to Pride Month in 2023 after the American retailer released its Pride month merchandise, sparking attacks and threats from conservative anti-LGBTQ groups.

-In May 2024, Target announced that not all stores would carry its 2024 pride collection.
+It led to a decrease in Target sales and its stock price.
+The following year, in May 2024, Target announced that not all stores would carry its 2024 pride collection.
+The controversy was a prominent factor that led to the decline of rainbow capitalism.

 Background

 In May 2023, Target received threats against employees in response to the stores' Pride Month merchandise.
 Several viral posts on social media claimed that "tuck-friendly" products were being sold to children; this claim was found to be false by the Associated Press.
 Additionally, the musician Forgiato Blow released a song titled "Boycott Target".

 As a result of the outrage among anti-LGBTQ groups, Target decided to withdraw several pieces of merchandise from stores in southern states and from their website.
 The company also decided to move its pride displays in some stores from entrance areas to the back.
 Target released a statement on May 24, 2023, in which it cited concern for the safety of its employees as justification for these changes.